Teeth may need to be extracted for several reasons, including but not limited to:

 - Impacted tooth

 To a great extent, the reason for the extraction will influence the amount of discomfort you might experience subsequent to the procedure.
-When the tooth is to be extracted for periodontal reasons, there will be reduced bone support for the tooth and the tooth might be removed more easily than if there were full bone support.
-In this case there might be lessened discomfort following the extraction.
+When the tooth is to be extracted for periodontal reasons, there will be reduced bone support for the tooth and the tooth can be removed more easily than if there were full bone support.
+In this case there might be decreased discomfort following the extraction.